IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/OpenFOAM/README.md

  Notes:

- 1).
+ *1).
 If you built a custom OpenFOAM container, change above "openfoam/openfoam6-paraview54" to "openfoam/openfoam:v1912".

- 2).
+ *2).
 Find a shared directory for all computer nodes, and replace JOB_REPOSITORY_TOP with the real path in above content

- 3).
+ *3).
 Change LSF_SERVERDIR to your LSF SERVERDIR direction location.

- 4).
+ *4).
 Edit OpenFOAM/dockerPasswd.sh, replace the <JOB_REPOSITORY_TOP> with real value in the following line:

-    JOBTMPDIR=<JOB_REPOSITORY_TOP>
+    JOBTMPDIR=#JOB_REPOSITORY_TOP#

- 5).
-Copy dockerPasswd.sh to  JOB_REPOSITORY_TOP/dockerPasswd.sh
+ *5).
+Copy dockerPasswd.sh to  JOB_REPOSITORY_TOP/scripts/dockerPasswd.sh

  for more details, reference [LSF docker application configuration](https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_docker/lsf_docker_config.html).